xaman/StatsForPebble/README.md

-# StatsForPebble
+# Stats for Pebble
-A Pebble Watchface to see stats from your server
+A Pebble watchface to show statistics from your server